GoldenbergLab/r-project-template/processing/README.md

 	```
 3. Run the first chunk of the processing code.
 This will download all data files on to your machine.
 Note: the raw data files should **NEVER EVER** reach GitHub.
 They are meant to be stored locally on your computer only.
 This repository is preprogrammed to ignore everything in the `data/raw/` folder - **DO NOT CHANGE THAT!**
 4. Examine the histogram and determine the cutoff point for complete versus incomplete files.
 If the file is incomplete, move it to te `did_not_finish` folder.

+### Processing data

+Once the raw data is in the right place (and incomplete files are removed), here are the things that are typically done during data processing:
+ - get rid of incomplete or bad data.
+ - remove unnecessary or duplicated columns.
+ - rename variables to have clear names.
+These should be names that would be clear to someone who doesn't know the details of the project.
+See [naming conventions](https://github.com/GoldenbergLab/naming-conventions) for further detail on naming variables.
+ - Define variables based on their type (factor, numeric ect.)